Reach-Robotics/reach_robotics_sdk/docs/_sources/ros2/index.rst.txt

             ros2 launch bpl_passthrough udp_passthrough_example.launch.py ip_address:=192.168.2.4 port:=6789

-The script communicates the to passthrough node via the :code:`/tx` and :code:`/rx` topics.
+The script communicates to the passthrough node via the :code:`/tx` and :code:`/rx` topics.
 It publishes request packets to the :code:`/tx` topic at a set frequency.
-It subscribes the to :code:`/rx` topic and listens for positions packets.
+It subscribes the to :code:`/rx` topic and listens for position packets.

 .. note::